MosesEsan/mesan-laravel-jwt-authentication-api/README.md

 # Laravel 5.4 JWT Authentication with E-Mail Verification
-A PHP Mobile Authentication API which includes E-mail verification, developed with Laravel 5.4 framework and JWT (JSON Web Tokens) Package.
+A PHP Mobile Authentication API with E-mail verification, developed with Laravel 5.4 framework and JWT (JSON Web Tokens) Package.

 ### Tutorial